This guide contains affiliate links. As an Amazon Associate we earn from qualifying purchases — at no extra cost to you.

 Trails in the gorge climb fast over basalt rock, loose gravel, and roots that stay slick even in summer from morning dew and waterfall mist.
 If you’re hiking with kids or carrying extra gear for the family, you’ll want a boot that gives you confidence on uneven terrain, especially descending from viewpoints like Angel’s Rest or Dog Mountain.
 The Merrell Chameleon 7 Mid offers a balance of support and flexibility for day hikes, with Vibram soles that handle slick conditions and enough cushion for 1,500-foot climbs without feeling clunky.

 Mid-height boots with ankle support prevent rolling on uneven terrain.
-Waterproofing isn’t optional here; spring and fall rain can soak through mesh shoes in minutes, and stream crossings are common on routes to Wahclella and Ponytail Falls.
+Waterproofing isn’t optional here; spring and fall rain can soak through mesh shoes in minutes, and stream crossings are common on routes like Ponytail Falls and the Wahkeena side of the loop.
 I have crossed those shallow streams more times than I can count, and dry feet make the rest of the hike so much better.

 If you’re a casual day tripper who wants less bulk but still needs weather protection and stability on steep pitches, the Merrell Transverse Hike Waterproof is a newer option with a lighter build and modern traction pattern.
 It works well for warmer months when you want to move quickly without sacrificing grip on wet rock.